grumpyjames/birding-almanac/features/a-200-bird-year/part-47-coal-for-christmas.md

 well.

 Pronoun guidance: AB1 overdid the chips; unbelievable.
-This post covers the events of Winterval 2018 (yes, we're still fighting in the War on Christmas , ho ho ho).
+This post covers the events of Winterval 2018 (yes, we're still fighting in the War on Christmas, ho ho ho).

 There might be an opportunity to add a final tick or two to the year's total during the post-Christmas family-a-thon.
 Any visit to Dad gets